PIVOT Patient Research Advocacy Program

-- Including patients' insights and perspectives gained from living with cancer in every step of the decision-making process to inform all aspects of research;
+- including patients' voices and perspectives gained from living with cancer in every step of the decision-making process to inform all aspects of research;

-- Promoting meaningful partnerships, shared understandings and ongoing communications among patients, families, caregivers and researchers across the spectrum of cancer research; and
+- promoting meaningful partnerships, shared understanding and ongoing communications among patients, families, caregivers and researchers across the spectrum of cancer research; and

 Patients, their friends and family caregivers know what it’s like to live with cancer.
 We bring a face, sense of urgency and wisdom about what is truly important to patients. –Cheryl JerniganCancer survivor and PIVOT member

 Ask Doug about his passion for cancer advocacy, and he will likely share his favorite quote from Friedrich Nietzsche, “To live is to suffer, to survive is to find some meaning in the suffering.”